Written by Liam and Aoife!

 Everything you need to know if you haven’t read the other episodes…

 Hi.
 I’m Liam.
 Aoife is my annoying hyper sister.
 She’s seven.
-This is episode five of our twelve episode blog series about the crazy and scary things that happened to us last summer.
+This is episode six of our twelve episode blog series about the crazy and scary things that happened to us last summer because of the Story Thief.

 The mysterious Story Thief steals writer’s stories if they don’t write them down or tell them quickly.
 It carries a massive pen like a spear and has a ledger on its back where it writes the stolen stories before hiding them away in its secret library.

-As Dad even forgot what a dishwasher was, we’d completed two of the three story challenges with the help of top kids fiction writers, Caroline Busher and Kieran Crowley.
+As Dad lost even more memories – he even forgot what an oven was – we completed two of the three story challenges with the help of top kids fiction writers.

 Now we just had one more Challenge to complete –